RadicalOfficial/Sports-Extension/README.md

 # Sports Extension
 A Scratch Extension for getting anything sports related like the NFL!
-Over the past weeks, I have been experimenting with Scratch Extensions and I thought it was cool to make my own so I've started by making YouTube Statistics however someone had sadly done that.
+Over the past weeks, I have been experimenting with Scratch Extensions and I thought it was cool to make my own.
+I've started by making YouTube Statistics however someone had done that.
 This is when I started thinking about ideas and that's when we got a Sports Extension.

 # Documentation
 These are the basic usage of the Sports Extension.
 Anyone who reads this will get the basic understanding of how it works.<br>
-A Scratch Project documentation will be released soon!
+A Scratch Project documentation will be released soon!<br>

+> [!note]
+> To use this, use the [TurboWarp URL](https://turbowarp.org/editor?extension=https://radicalofficial.github.io/sports.js)

+> [!important]
-**Notice: In order to get an API Key, please sign up at [RapidAPI](https://rapidapi.com) or else the extension will not work!**
+> **In order to get an API Key, please sign up at [RapidAPI](https://rapidapi.com) or else the extension will not work!**

+<br><br>
+## Getting Started
 To get started, copy your API Key from RapidAPI and enter it in the block that looks similar to this
 ```
 |Set API Key to (Your API Key Here) |